-While the humanities ant eh arts also frequently examine and reflect on the social world, sociology is distinct because it is a social science.
-IT uses theoretical frameworks and scientific methods of research to investigate the social world and test hypotheses with empirical data.
-Sociological methods include systematic observations, in-depth interviews and ethnography, conversations analysis, content analysis of both written and visual documents, survey research, and statistical analysis.
+While the humanities and the arts also frequently examine and reflect on the social world, sociology is distinct because it is a social science.
+It uses theoretical frameworks and scientific methods of research to investigate the social world and test hypotheses with empirical data.
+Sociological methods include systematic observations, in-depth interviews and ethnography, conversation analysis, content analysis of both written and visual documents, survey research, and statistical analysis.
 The results of sociological investigations help in the development of new theories and inform social policy, programs, and laws.

 From 21st Century Careers with an Undergraduate Degree in Sociology

 For additional information about this major, please visit the following links from the FAU University Catalog.